Measures of association for approximating copulas: Preliminaries

 Two classical measures of association are Spearman's rho and Kendall's tau, which provide alternatives to the Pearson correlation coefficient that do not depend on the marginal distributions of the random variables.
 Both of them can be expressed as an integral over the unit square $[0,1]^2$.
 That is, for a bivariate copula $C$, one can write Spearman's rho as

 and Kendall's tau as

 see, e.g., \cite[Definitions 2.4.5 and 2.4.6]{Durante-2016}.
+Note that the integrals in \eqref{eq:tau_integral} are always well-defined, since copulas are almost everywhere partially differentiable, see \cite[Thm.~2.2.7]{Nelsen-2006}.
 An equivalent (and classical) interpretation of Kendall’s~$\tau$ is in terms of \emph{concordant} and \emph{discordant} pairs of observations: if $(U_1,V_1)$ and $(U_2,V_2)$ are two independent draws from the copula~$C$, then

 i.e.\ the probability of concordance minus the probability of discordance, see, e.g., \cite[Section 5.1.1]{Nelsen-2006}.
 This probabilistic view is particularly handy for copulas supported on discrete sets such as shuffle--of--min constructions (see Section~\ref{subsec:shuffle_of_min_measures}). \\ Next to these two measures, which take values in $[-1,1]$, it is also interesting to measure the strength of dependence between two random variables $X$ and $Y$.
-Chatterjee's xi is one way to do this, yielding values in $[0,1]$, where the value $0$ is consistent with independence between $X$ and $Y$, and $1$ with perfect dependence, i.e. $Y = f(X)$ for some measurable function $f$, see \cite[Theorem 2.1]{ansarifuchs2022asimpleextension}.
+Chatterjee's xi is one way to do this, yielding values in $[0,1]$, where the value $0$ is consistent with independence between $X$ and $Y$, and $1$ with perfect dependence, i.e. $Y = f(X)$ for some measurable function $f$, see \cite[Theorem~2.2]{ansarifuchs2022asimpleextension}.
 Like Spearman's rho and Kendall's tau, Chatterjee's xi can be expressed as an integral.
 For a bivariate copula $C$, it is

 compare \cite{dette2013copula} and \cite{chatterjee2020}.
 For checkerboard, check--min and check--w copulas, the above integral formulas for Kendall's tau, Spearman's rho and Chatterjee's xi can be evaluated explicitly in terms of the underlying checkerboard matrix. \\ Further classical measures of association for bivariate copulas are the tail dependence coefficients, see, e.g., \cite{Joe-1997,Nelsen-2006}.
 For a given bivariate copula $C$, the \emph{lower tail dependence coefficient} is defined by